gil2/ds-dag-framework/README.md

 1. Create a table from an sql
 2. Send that table as an input table to a model, trigger the model, wait for it to return, and validate that at least a certain percent (by default 99%) of the rows were returned by the model.
 3. Stores the results to a history table, and / or a wide table.
-4. Create the documentation for the dags
+4. Create the documentation for the DAGs

 ## Orchestrators
-Orchestrators are dags that run a pipeline of other dags.
+Orchestrators are dags that run a pipeline of other DAGs.

 To create an orchestrator, call ds_dag_manager's create_orchestrator() instead of its create_dag().